 The dashboard will show a list of pages containing images with missing alt attributes along with a list of image URLs.
 Copy the image URL, then click the page URL to open it in a new tab.

-Once you've copied the image URL and the new page has opened, open your web browser's developer tools by right-clicking and selecting "Inspect".
+Once the new page has opened, open your web browser's developer tools by right-clicking and selecting "Inspect".
 Alternatively, press Command+Option+C (Mac) or Control+Shift+C (Windows, Linux, Chrome OS).

 The developer tools will open on the right or bottom of your screen.
 Select the “Elements” tab.

 Press Control+F to open the search bar and paste the image URL.
 Then, delete the root domain from this URL (for example, if your image URL is "yourdomain.com/page/image.jpg", paste only "/page/image.jpg" in the search bar).

 All the way to the right of the search bar, you will find the count of found matches.
 Use the arrow next to it to find where all of the images are placed within the code.

 To show where in your page each of your images are located, right-click at the end of the line of code you want to reveal and select "Scroll into View".